 Otho was a libertine cohort of Nero.
 Otho had hoped to be adopted by Galba.
 But Galba would have nothing to do with Nero’s drinking buddy.

 When Galba refused, Otho assassinated him.
+At first, Otho surprised everyone by being a decent and moderate Roman emperor.
 But, then, Otho promptly found himself fighting a civil war with little military ability.